rdkcmf/rdk-aamp/README.txt

-fog-dash=1	Implies fog has support for dash, so no "defogging" when map-mpd is set. min-vod-cache	Vod duration to be cached before playing in seconds. fragmentDLTimeout=<download time out> Specify curl fragment download time out in seconds, default is 5 seconds licence-anonymous-request If set, makes PlayReady/WideVine licence request without access token abr-cache-life=<x in sec> lifetime value for abr cache  for network bandwidth calculation(default 5 sec) abr-cache-length=<x>  length of abr cache for network bandwidth calculation (default 3) abr-cache-outlier=<x in bytes> Outlier difference which will be ignored from network bandwidth calculation(default 5MB) abr-nw-consistency=<x> Number of checks before profile incr/decr by 1.This is to avoid frequenct profile switching with network change(default 2) abr-chk-interval=<x> abr trigger interval, count of fragment downloaded for abr (default 3) buffer-health-monitor-delay=<x in sec> Override for buffer health monitor start delay after tune/ seek buffer-health-monitor-interval=<x in sec> Override for buffer health monitor interval hls-av-sync-use-start-time=1 Use EXT-X-PROGRAM-DATE to synchronize audio and video playlists.
+fog-dash=1	Implies fog has support for dash, so no "defogging" when map-mpd is set. min-vod-cache	Vod duration to be cached before playing in seconds. fragmentDLTimeout=<download time out> Specify curl fragment download time out in seconds, default is 5 seconds license-anonymous-request If set, makes PlayReady/WideVine license request without access token abr-cache-life=<x in sec> lifetime value for abr cache  for network bandwidth calculation(default 5 sec) abr-cache-length=<x>  length of abr cache for network bandwidth calculation (default 3) abr-cache-outlier=<x in bytes> Outlier difference which will be ignored from network bandwidth calculation(default 5MB) abr-nw-consistency=<x> Number of checks before profile incr/decr by 1.This is to avoid frequenct profile switching with network change(default 2) abr-skip-duration=<x> minimum duration of fragment to be downloaded before triggering abr (default 6 sec). hls-av-sync-use-start-time=1 Use EXT-X-PROGRAM-DATE to synchronize audio and video playlists.
 Disabled in default configuration. playlists-parallel-fetch=1 Fetch audio and video playlists in parallel.
 Disabled in default configuration. pre-fetch-iframe-playlist=1 Pre-fetch iframe playlist for VOD.
-Enabled by default. licence-server-url=<serverUrl> URL to be used for license requests for encrypted(PR/WV) assets. vod-trickplay-fps=<x> Specify the framerate for VOD trickplay (defaults to 4) linear-trickplay-fps=<x> Specify the framerate for Linear trickplay (defaults to 8) http-proxy=<HTTP PROXY IP:HTTP PROXY PORT> Specify the HTTP Proxy http-proxy=<USERNAME:PASSWORD>@<HTTP PROXY IP:HTTP PROXY PORT> Specify the HTTP Proxy with Proxy Authentication Credentials.
-Make sure to encode special characters if present in username or password (URL Encoding)
+Enabled by default. license-server-url=<serverUrl> URL to be used for license requests for encrypted(PR/WV) assets. vod-trickplay-fps=<x> Specify the framerate for VOD trickplay (defaults to 4) linear-trickplay-fps=<x> Specify the framerate for Linear trickplay (defaults to 8) http-proxy=<HTTP PROXY IP:HTTP PROXY PORT> Specify the HTTP Proxy http-proxy=<USERNAME:PASSWORD>@<HTTP PROXY IP:HTTP PROXY PORT> Specify the HTTP Proxy with Proxy Authentication Credentials.
+Make sure to encode special characters if present in username or password (URL Encoding) mpd-discontinuity-handling=0	Disable discontinuity handling during MPD period transition. mpd-discontinuity-handling-cdvr=0	Disable discontinuity handling during MPD period transition for cDvr. force-http Allow forcing of HTTP protocol for HTTPS URLs

 CLI-specific commands:
 <enter>		dump currently available profiles
 help		show usage notes